sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 http://www.slf4j.org/manual.html

-If your project depends on other projects that are *not* using slf4j, but directly JUL or log4j, it's possible to redirect them to your slf4j.
+If our project depends on other projects that are *not* using slf4j, but directly JUL or log4j, it's possible to redirect them to our slf4j.

 This is what bridges are used for.